How to Find Record from MongoDB with Node.js and Mongoose

 getDataAsync();

-If you only expect to return one record, you can do the following query.
+If you only expect to return one record, you can use the following query.

 const getOneAsync = async() => {